cheshmi/mining-bench/README.md

 ```

-If you pass 0, you want to run experiments locally.
+You should pass 0, if you want to run experiments locally.
 The script assumes, `singularity` is loaded and can be used.
 Otherwise, please modify `common.sh`.

 * Plotting